nesi/nesi-virtual-desktops/README.md

 ### `templates/`
 Determines the type of desktop launched.
-* '`default`' will be used if no base type specified.
+'default' will be used if no base type specified.
 Currently only templates are:
 * `default` - symlink to 'eng'
 * `eng` - Generic engineering desktop.
 Creates icons for engineering applciations user has a licence to use, as well as some useful tools and links to all of the users.
 Currently using image [here](https://github.com/nesi/nesi-singularity-recipes/tree/master/centos/turbo_xfce_centos) directories.